 DaVinci Resolve supports Windows 10 Creators Edition.
-Legacy support exists for Windows 8.1 Pro.

 All desktop and workstation systems support the use of a PCIe expander to add extra PCIe slots and power.
 However additional PCIe cards in the computer, such as capture, storage or even an expander HBA, should only be added to the slots shown in the tables below to avoid causing a slow down in the performance of the UI and image processing GPU cards.